snowplow-archive/snowplow.github.com/_posts/2014-07-31-using-graph-databases-to-perform-pathing-analysis-initial-experimentation-with-neo4j.md

 LIMIT 10;
 </pre>

-This is the kind of search that would be difficult in SQL because we'd have to either sort the list or perform a lot of searches, but Neo4J handles it easily, taking 450ms to give us our results.
-I've removed the 'snowplowanalytics.com' part of the URL to save space.
+This is the kind of search that would be difficult in SQL because it would involve a full table scan for every step back we want to take from our destination page.
+Neo4J handles this type of query very comfortably, because executing it is simply of identifying journeys that end on the page and then walking the graphs *just* for those journeys.

+The results of the above query are shown below - I've removed the 'snowplowanalytics.com' part of the URL to save space.

 <pre>
 +----------------------------------------------------------+